 The American Risk and Insurance Association (ARIA) is a worldwide group of leaders in insurance risk management.
 Reading the “walking papers” of the two presenters tells a story between the lines in their 2019 Annual Meeting presentation entitled: Rethinking Risk and Resiliency (here).
 Large swaths of the country are not hazard insured.
 FEMA, the national guard, and other public entities are the single-payer in this system.
 The federal and state agencies are the ones who will be called to that number on the roulette wheel in response to a hazard.
 In all cases, the response will be too little, post-trauma, neatly administered under the Grace of God policy banner regarding your place on the climate change roulette wheel.

 Once again, the problem is well defined, conditions are critical, and a global solution is at hand when research (here) proves that 20 fossil fuel companies account for 480 billion tons of GHGs, representing 35% of carbon emissions since 1965.
 Yet, as the climate continues to collapse, the current policy allows individuals to perish alone in that notch on the roulette wheel.
 Next, it will be whole neighborhoods and island nations.
 It is a trend.
 Searching for research papers on the subject reveals how and why public policy is weak.
 One of those papers will be found here.

 The climate requirement is clear.
 Conduct an appropriate remix on the mathematics and the mysterious.
 Some insight into the remix issue is (here).
 It is an examination concerning how people live is about where they live.
-Added motivation on this point is (here) on the issue of fire and the stumbling leadership in architecture (here) that includes a modest pitch for hope from Peter Calthorpe.
+Added motivation on this point is (here) the issue of fire and the stumbling leadership in architecture (here) that includes a modest pitch for hope from Peter Calthorpe.

-On the other hand, this new assignment has aimed at the writers, videographers, policy wonks, and strong modern activists regarding the existential crisis handed to succeeding generations.
+On the other hand, this new assignment has aimed at the writers, videographers, policy wonks, and activists regarding the existential crisis handed to succeeding generations.
 Thank all of you for sharing (here).